Professor Michael Ben-Gad

 Professor Ben-Gad obtained his BA in Economics at Hebrew University of Jerusalem and his MA and PhD from the University of Chicago.
 He has worked in the Research Department of the Bank of Israel, and taught at the University of Houston and the University of Haifa.

-He joined City as a Reader in 2007.
+He joined City as a Reader in 2007 and served as Head of Department between 2010 to 2013.
 His research focuses on Dynamic Macroeconomics with applications to taxation, public debt, the economic effects of immigration, as well as the emergence of multiple equilibria in models of economic growth.

 - Panel member, U.S. National Academicy of Sciences panel on the Economic and Fiscal Impacts of Immigration